gurugururookie/SIU-trading-analysis/README.md

-# SIU-market-analysis
+# SIU-analysis
-This repository is for archiving my activites in the market analysis department, SIU
+This repository is for archiving my activites in SIU, the trading group of SKKU